Data Products¶

 - Enhance Data Discovery & Accessibility

-Data products are supported as native items, allowing for modeling simple as well as more complex data products.
-Define one or several output ports for each data product to create more use-case-oriented data to better meet business user expectations.
+Data products are supported as native items, enabling the modeling of simple and complex data products.
+You can define one or more output ports for each data product to create more use-case-oriented data that meets business needs.

-A dedicated and optimized search experience, powered by the knowledge graph, enables users to efficiently search for, discover, understand, and consume data products.
+A dedicated and optimized search experience, powered by the knowledge graph, enables users to efficiently discover, understand, and consume data products.

 - Governance by Design

-By supporting data contracts, our platform encourages organizations in their efforts to shift left metadata management.
-Design data contracts upfront and integrate them in your CI/CD pipelines to ensure that business expectations from the data contract are met when you deploy new data.
-Moreover, synchronize your data contracts to keep metadata up to date.
+By supporting data contracts, the platform encourages organizations in their efforts to shift left metadata management.
+Organizations can design data contracts early and integrate them into their CI/CD pipelines to ensure that business expectations from the data contract are met when deploying new data.
+Synchronizing data contracts ensures that metadata remains up to date.

 - Scale Data Management and Governance

-Our platform breaks data silos and supports a data mesh approach by allowing domains publish their data products into the enterprise marketplace.
+The platform breaks data silos and supports a data mesh approach by allowing domains to publish their data products into the Enterprise Marketplace.

 Create Data Products with the API¶